The Label Is Small. The Compliance Risk Is Not.

 A phrase that should be precise now feels unclear.
 A warning does not match the safety data sheet.
 A precaution is less actionable than it should be.

 The surface area is small.
 The compliance risk is not.
+That is why chemical labels should be handled as controlled technical and regulatory content, not as ordinary packaging copy.

 What Actually Breaks